The Venetian Twins (musical): Reception and awards

 The 1991 Melbourne season was nominated for nine Melbourne Green Room Awards for music theatre: Production, Direction (John Bell), Set Design (Stephen Curtis), Costume Design (Stephen Curtis), Male Performer in a Leading Role (Drew Forsythe), Female Performer in a Leading Role (Helen Noonan), Male Performer in a Supporting Role (both Jonathon Biggins and Dennis Olsen) and Female Performer in a Supporting Role (Tara Morice).

 For the 1997 Melbourne season, Paul Blackwell was nominated for a Green Room Award for Male Artist in a Leading Role in music theatre.

 For the 2004 Brisbane production, Mitchell Butel received the 2005 Helpmann Award for Best Male Actor in a Musical.
 Also nominated were Bridget Boyle (Best Female Actor in a Musical), Sandro Colarelli (Best Male Actor in a Supporting Role in a Musical) and Robert Kemp (both Best Scenic Design and Best Costume Design).

 Publications

 The script was published by Currency Press, Sydney, in 1996, and the vocal score by Fitzroy Press some time later.
-The work has been a set text for the NSW Higher School Certificate English and Drama courses.
+The work has been a set text for the NSW Higher School Certificate English and Drama courses, and VIC Victorian Certificate of Education Theatre Studies Course.
 Larrikin Records released a cast recording of the 1981 production.
 The five-player instrumentation is: flute doubling guitar; clarinet; trombone; percussion, including tubular bells; and piano.

 The manuscript of the libretto and lyrics, and related papers, are held by the Australian Defence Force Academy.